All systems operational

 What types of announcements are detected?

-Spot listings, futures listings, spot & futures delistings, HODLer Airdrops, and other exchange announcements (maintenance, token swaps).
+Spot listings, futures listings, spot & futures delistings, HODLer Airdrops, Binance Monitoring Tag changes (extend / remove), Bithumb / Upbit caution releases and spot delistings (the trade-actionable stages of the Korean caution lifecycle), and other exchange announcements (maintenance, token swaps).
 Each message includes the announcement type so you can filter programmatically.

 How do I connect?